-Check out these surprising interesting facts about Linux and its comprehensive use today.
-If there is anything to add, feel free to share it in the comments.
+Check out these surprising, interesting facts about Linux and its extensive use today.
+If there is anything to add, please share it in the comments.

 Today, the Linux operating system powers supercomputers, bullet trains, Hollywood films, submarines, International Space Station, the New York Stock Exchange, and so on.
 However, the birth and journey of Linux have many thought-provoking and amazing facts.